-The deployment of a 1D mooring of temperature sensors, a thermistor string ‘T-string’, is similar to most commonly done for ‘standard’ oceanographic moorings.
+The deployment of a 1D mooring of temperature ‘T-‘sensors, a thermistor string ‘T-string’, is similar to most commonly done for ‘standard’ oceanographic moorings.
 Through the ship’s aft A-frame the top-buoy is put first in the water whilst the ship is slowly steaming forward.
 The T-string is coupled between buoy/other instrument(s) and other instrument(s)/acoustic releases before attaching the weight that is dropped in free fall.
-The T-string is put overboard through a wide, relatively large diameter (0.4 m) pulley, about 2 m above deck, or, preferably, via a smooth rounded gunwhale (photo).
+The T-string is put overboard through a wide, relatively large diameter (>0.4 m) pulley, about 2 m above deck, or, preferably, via a smooth rounded gunwhale (photo).
 Up to 100 m length of T-string holding typically 100 sensors can be put overboard manually by one or two people.
 In that case, the string is laid on deck in neat long loops and the entire mooring is interconnected prior to deployment.
 The deployment of a longer length T-string becomes more difficult, because of the weight and drag.
 For such strings a 1.48 m inner diameter (1.60 m OD) 1400 pinnacles drum is constructed to safely and fully controllable deploy them.
 The drum’s dimensions fit in a sea container for easy transportation.
 The 0.04 m high metal pinnacles guide the cables and separate them from the temperature sensors in ‘lanes’, while allowing the cables to switch between lanes.
 The pinnacles are screwed and welded in rows 0.023 and 0.027 m apart, the latter sufficiently wide to hold the sensors (with cable).
-Up to 18 sensors can be located in one lane, before the next lane is filled.
-The drum has 14 double lanes and can hold about 240 sensors and 450 m of cable in one layer.
-The longest string deployed successfully thus far held 300 sensors and was 600 m long, with about one-quarter of the string doubled on the drum.
+Up to 18 T-sensors can be located in one lane, before the next lane is filled.
+The drum has 14 double lanes and can hold about 240 T-sensors and 450 m of cable in one layer.
+However, longer T-strings have been deployed successfully by doubling part of the string on the drum.
+For example, for a mooring in the Challenger Deep of the Mariana Trench a 600 m long cable held 300 T-sensors, with about one-quarter of the T-string doubled on the drum.
 The doubling did not pose a problem, the sensors were thus well separated that entanglement did not occur.
-For recovery, or deployment of strings holding up to 150 sensors, a smooth surface drum is used of the same dimensions but without pinnacles.
+For recovery, or deployment of strings holding up to 150 T-sensors, a smooth surface drum is used of the same dimensions but without pinnacles.

 Self-unrolling moorings incl. a Neutrino telescope launcher